Ed Asner, actor who twice had the role of a lifetime as newsman Lou Grant, dies at 91

 Early years

 Mr. Asner — some sources reported his given name as Yitzak — was born Nov.
 15, 1929, in Kansas City, Mo., and grew up in an Orthodox Jewish home on the Kansas side of the border.
-He played football and worked on the radio and newspaper in high school before attending the University of Chicago, where he became involved in drama.
+He played football and worked on his high school newspaper and in radio before attending the University of Chicago, where he became involved in drama.

 After serving in the Army Signal Corps in the early 1950s, he was invited by theatrical director Paul Sills, who had seen him act in college, to join the Playwrights Theatre Club in Chicago.
 Mr. Asner performed there with actors including Mike Nichols and Barbara Harris; he left when the group ventured increasingly into improvisation.

 Mr. Asner moved to New York, acting in Shakespeare festivals and in a staging of Kurt Weill and Bertolt Brecht’s “The Threepenny Opera” before concluding that he could earn a more stable living as a TV actor in California.
-His early TV work, heavy on crime dramas, included appearances on the programs “The Untouchables,” “Felony Squad,” “The F.B.I.” and “The Mod Squad.”
+His early television work, heavy on crime dramas, included appearances on “The Untouchables,” “Felony Squad,” “The F.B.I.” and “The Mod Squad.”

-Television producer Grant Tinker, then married to Mary Tyler Moore,saw a TV movie in which Mr. Asner played a police chief and invited him to audition for the part of Lou Grant.
+Television producer Grant Tinker, then married to Mary Tyler Moore, saw a TV movie in which Mr. Asner played a police chief and invited him to audition for the part of Lou Grant.

-Mr. Asner received Primetime Emmys for performances in two acclaimed miniseries, first as an embittered German immigrant baker who immigrates to the United States in “Rich Man, Poor Man” (1976), based on the Irwin Shaw novel, and as a slave ship captain in “Roots” (1977), based on the Alex Haley book.
+Mr. Asner also received Primetime Emmys for performances in two acclaimed miniseries, first as an embittered German immigrant baker who immigrates to the United States in “Rich Man, Poor Man” (1976), based on the Irwin Shaw novel, and as a slave ship captain in “Roots” (1977), based on the Alex Haley book.

 His early films included “The Slender Thread” (1965) with Sidney Poitier and Anne Bancroft, in which he played a detective searching for a suicidal caller to a crisis hotline, and “El Dorado” (1966), a John Wayne western.
-Mr. Asner later portrayed a police officer in “Fort Apache, the Bronx” (1981), the drama starring Paul Newman about a troubled precinct station house, and appeared as an FBI operative in director Oliver Stone’s “JFK” (1991).
+Mr. Asner later portrayed a police officer in “Fort Apache, the Bronx” (1981), a drama starring Paul Newman about a troubled precinct station house, and appeared as an FBI operative in director Oliver Stone’s “JFK” (1991).

 To a later generation of movie viewers, he may be better remembered as Santa Claus in “Elf” (2003) with Will Ferrell and as the voice of the cranky widower Carl Fredricksen in “Up” (2009).
+He also portrayed investor Warren Buffett in a 2011 HBO production, “Too Big To Fail.”

 Mr. Asner performed on Broadway as a rude, millionaire junk dealer in a 1989 revival of Garson Kanin’s “Born Yesterday.”
 In Craig Wright’s “Grace” (2012), also on Broadway, he played a German-born exterminator whose family died during the Nazi regime and whose wife is succumbing to cancer.

 Mr. Asner’s marriages to Nancy Lou Sykes and Cindy Gilmore ended in divorce.
-A complete list of survivors was not immediately available.
+Survivors include four children and 10 grandchildren.

 “I’m very proud of what I’ve done,” Mr. Asner once told an interviewer, reflecting on his acting and political activism.
-“There were times when I felt terribly alone, when I wished the storm-troopers would come and rescue me.
+“There were times when I felt terribly alone, when I wished the stormtroopers would come and rescue me.
 But I was also given a feeling of nobility about my life.
 How do you buy that?”